 9. MERCED GROVE & TUOLUMNE GROVE

-If you love Yosemite, but want a wedding among the Giant Sequoias, and don't mind a bit of a hike to your than getting married in these groves is a great option.
+If you love Yosemite, but want a wedding among the Giant Sequoias, and don't mind a bit of a hike to your ceremony then getting married in these groves is a great option.
 These towering giants make for an unforgettable scene to say I do.
 As trails go, both groves are relatively easy treks.
 But in formal attire, it might be a little much for parties that don’t love to hike.
 The trail out the Merced Grove is a bit longer, but it is also not as heavily trafficked as the Tuolumne Grove.

 • MAXIMUM GUESTS - 30